Maggie Gee (pilot): World War II and WASP service

 1941, with the attack on Pearl Harbor, marked the start of the second world war for the US.
 At this time, Gee was a freshman enrolled at the University of California, Berkeley to study physics.
 With the beginning of the war, her brothers enlisted towards the war effort, and her mother worked at the Mare Island Naval Shipyard as a welder.
 Gee dropped out after a few months to work in the drafting department at the Mare Island Naval Shipyard.
 While at the shipyard, she also worked in the engineering department, where she was one of a few women, assisting with repairing ships.
 Gee befriended these two other women, and they decided to apply together to the WASP program.
 Gee and two co-workers bought a car for US$25 (using the money they had earned working in the shipyard) and drove to Avenger Field in Sweetwater, Texas, where she trained for six months to become a WASP.
 After the completion of the application process, the WASP program comprised 1,074 pilots (out of 25,000 total applicants, 8% acceptance rate), of which there were no black women, two Chinese-Americans, one Native-American, and a few Jewish women.
 Gee graduated from the WASP training program as part of Class 44-W-9 on November 8, 1944.

 At the time of its initiation, becoming a WASP did not award those who were deployed military status; the WASP was considered a civilian organization.
 The program was used as an assistance for the formal US military, and the start of the program allowed male pilots to be deployed elsewhere.
 In her time as a WASP, Gee was assigned to work at the Nellis Air Force Base in Nevada.
 Gee realized that she and her fellow pilots shared a love of flying and patriotism.
 Some of her jobs while working as a WASP included preparing planes for war, training male pilots for use of their instruments, and copiloting B-17 aircraft during gunnery practice.
 She and her co-WASPs could use their experiences to expand on a women's capabilities in the military, she also details that she experienced sexism and discrimination while serving; these remarks were challenges that WASPs accepted in continuing to fly.

-An experience of note that Gee has recalled involves racial discrimination; she was mistaken as being of Japanese descent, a nation that the US was against during WWII.
-After landing a plane, she was mistaken by a pilot for being an enemy pilot, a Japanese kamikaze, or a spy.
-Gee's response to this incident was to not get angry and answer that she was an American.
+An experience of note that Gee recalled involves racial discrimination; she was mistaken as being of Japanese descent, one of the enemy states of the US during WWII.
+Once, after landing a plane, she was mistaken by a pilot for being an enemy pilot, a Japanese kamikaze, or a spy.
+Gee's responded by stating that she was an American.